atende/jira/README.md

-# Atlassian Crowd
+# Atlassian SOFTWARE_NAME

-[Crowd](http://www.atlassian.com/software/crowd) is a Single Single On software created by [Atlassian](http://www.atlassian.com).
-With this software you could provide a single point of authetication to all the Atlassian software and to third part one.

-Users can come from Active Directory, LDAP, Crowd itself, or any mix.
-Is compatible with Google Apps, Subversion or your own apps.
+Description of the software

-This is base on [Hbokh/docker-jira-postgresql](https://github.com/hbokh/docker-jira-postgresql) but the installation and run process is made in a more generic way, to serve as base for the installation of other Atlassian Products.
+This is inspired by [Hbokh/docker-jira-postgresql](https://github.com/hbokh/docker-jira-postgresql) but the installation and run process is made in a more generic way, to serve as base for the installation of other Atlassian Products.